 And there you should have the mobility domains used by all the SSIDs.

 Now go back to your openwrt settings page and update the values.

 Quite a few posts on the openwrt forum that I found suggests setting the same value for the mobility domain on all SSIDs configure on the AP.
 This approach doesn't really make sense to me since 802.11k is supposed to give the device a list of other APs it can jump to and the device probably won't look at other SSIDs and may not be able to connect to those other wifi networks.
 Omada controller also favors this approach by using unique mobility domains for each SSID.

 All omada access points have to remain connected to the controller.
 They'll stop doing 802.11k shortly after disconnecting from the controller software.
 You'll notice this when your clients start sticking again instead of roaming freely.

 You can use different mobility domains for different bands but this might result in a subpar experience.
 For example, If the device is on a 2.4ghz network, It'll only jump to 2.4ghz ssid from the closest AP even though a 5ghz network from that AP(or some other AP) is a better option.
 This can be worked around by band steering but that takes some time to activate.
-Omada controller for reference does not use different mobility domains for different bands
+Omada controller uses the same value for mobility domain on both bands.

 Omada controller derives the value for mobility domain from

 key_rrb.
 The first 4 characters from

 key_rrbform the mobility domain for that SSID.
 This value does not change unless you destroy and recreate the SSID.